pauldmccarthy/pauldmccarthy.github.io/_posts/2023-06-08-north-wales.md

-After having a couple of nasty (but thankfully minor) injuries over the past few years, I feel like I've become much more aware of the risks associated with rock climbing, and much less inclined to attempt bold or dangeorous routes (although I've always been a bit of a wuss, to be honest).
+After having a couple of nasty (but thankfully minor) injuries over the past few years, I feel like I've become much more aware of the risks associated with rock climbing, and much less inclined to attempt bold or dangerous routes (although I've always been a bit of a wuss, to be honest).
 But I do love the thrill of fighting my way up a physically challenging, but well protected trad climb.